agerwitz/ultimate-guide-to-bosh/README.md

 In daily life you will run `monit summary` or `bosh instances --ps` as part of debugging.

-## Job templates describe processes
+## Job Templates Describe Processes

-Earlier in [New deployments](#new-deployments) I introduced the terminology of a "job template":
+Earlier in [New deployments](#new-deployments), I introduced the terminology of a "job template":

 > BOSH will construct configuration files for the packages and commence running the software (called "job templates")

 Job templates are where we configure Monit processes, which in turn runs processes, which in turn results in a running system (of Zookeeper or Concourse or whatever our deployment is designed for).
 Job templates also configure the processes, describe how to start a process, and how to stop a process.

-First, let's finish tying up the story of Monit processes.
+First, let's finish typing up the story of Monit processes.

 Each BOSH instance has a folder `/var/vcap/jobs` containing one or more job templates.